hima-97/Ternary-Search-Tree/README.md

    cab
    calling", if these words are stored in the TST when doing the range search

-# Running and Testing the project
+# Running and testing the project

 You can run and test the full project by running the following command: